nathanmarz/specter-wiki/List-of-Macros.md

 `(declarepath name params)`

 Declares a new symbol available to be defined as a path.
 If the path will require parameters, these must be specified here.
-The path itself must be defined using [providepath](#providepath).
+The path itself must be defined using [providepath](#providepath). `declarepath` and `providepath` are great for defining recursive navigators, as seen in the second example below.

 ```clojure
 => (declarepath SECOND)